kelvinsanchez15/100-days-of-code/r2-log.md

 Meeting day!
 Today I had a couple of meetings related to @freeCodeCamp, I'm very excited about the changes that are coming.

 I'm also happy to share with @ossia @rafa @nich and the rest of the team that works really hard on the platform.

+### R2D71
+Today I enrolled in the new Google UX design course, it's an area I've always wanted to explore and it complements what I already know quite well.

+I also did the React Native 'Hello World' and translated some freeCodeCamp challenges.